Skip to Content

 Two claims from my barn illustrate both sides of this framework — one that followed the process and worked, and one where I ignored my own rules and paid for it.

-Diamond Country Louisiana-bred Thoroughbred claimed for $5,000 at Evangeline Downs who has earned well above her claim price
+Diamond Country Louisiana-bred Thoroughbred claimed for $5,000 at Evangeline Downs — still racing and well above her claim price in career earnings

 Diamond Country — $5,000 claim at Evangeline Downs, still racing and well above her claim price in career earnings.